 In our pursuit of ethical excellence, we recognize the importance of addressing modern slavery and any violations of human rights.
 We understand that prevention is key, and as such, we proactively implement robust measures to safeguard against the exploitation of vulnerable populations.
-We have also implemented detection mechanisms to swiftly identify any instances of modern slavery or unethical behavior, ensuring that no violation goes unnoticed or unaddressed.
+We have also implemented detection mechanisms to swiftly identify any instances of modern slavery or unethical behaviour, with the aim of ensuring that no violation goes unnoticed or unaddressed.
 However, our dedication does not stop at detection; we firmly believe in acting when breaches occur, holding ourselves and our partners accountable for any lapses in ethical conduct.